 NPO monitoring and supervision as per the FIA commences with registration.
 Amongst others, registration is a NPO's first opportunity to demonstrate how it plans to mitigate risks as per the FIA.
-The NPO's FIC registration regime is as contained in Directive 04 of 2023, available on the FIC website via Revised Directive No 4 of 2023 - NPO FIC Registration Regime.pdf.
+The NPO's FIC registration regime is as contained in Directive 04 of 2023, available on the FIC website via Registration Regime.pdf.
 NPOs are required to demonstrate risk management measures as per the NPO Regulations.